grenadilla/space-turret/DEVELOPMENT.md

 	- Bullets are now removed when out of bounds
 	  - Still need to remove when colliding with planets
 	- Make code more readable

+   **11/26/19**
+    - Make Planet its own subclass of ofxBox2dCircle
+	- Make Bullet its own subclass of ofxBox2dRect